What Are Normal Cholesterol Levels?

 However, sometimes it means getting prescribed a statin.
 Getting prescribed a statin is a multifactorial decision and something you have to discuss with your doctor.

-More foods to lower cholesterol Levels!
+Foods to help lower cholesterol Levels!

-Packed full of healthy micronutrients such Vitamin C,B (folate,riboflavin,B6,thiamine),A,E, D,K as well as calcium, iron, zinc, manganese.
+Artichokes are packed full of healthy micronutrients such as Vitamin C,B (folate,riboflavin,B6,thiamine),A,E, D, and K as well as calcium, iron, zinc, and manganese.

 Fruits rich in fibre

-Apples, pears and prunes!
+Apples, pears, and prunes!